ywwg/art-guidelines/temple_grant_application.md

 unfunded works to Open Studios too!

 ### Firefly Details

+#### Will Firefly provide assistance transporting art to the event?

 #### When do projects need to be installed by?
 All projects must be completed by Thursday of the event.
 Failure to complete your project by this time may result in a withholding of the grant deposit.